Hybrid Master of Science Degree in Homeland Security (Law and Policy)

 KU offers a master’s degree option and graduate certificate for homeland security.

-The online homeland security master’s degree requires 33 credit hours, including 12 hours in three core areas and 21 hours of electives, or seven courses.
+The homeland security master’s degree requires 33 credit hours, including 12 hours in three core areas and 21 hours of electives, or seven courses.

 Core courses address both domestic U.S. law and international law and policy relating to homeland security and survey the various areas most significant for those who work in the field.
 Included among these are cyberterrorism, attacks on critical U.S. infrastructure, natural disasters, epidemics and chemical and biohazards.